 You can find out more about socialising at Autscape in the Community section on pg.
-13 of this handbook.
-Social spaces include extensive lounge areas on the ground floor of the Main House.
-This has a bar which will be open each evening.
+15. Social spaces include extensive lounge areas in the Main House.
+This includes a bar which will be open each evening (card only).
 There are additional seating areas throughout the venue.